Skip to content

 Get_Session.DoExecute();

-The way how Session.GetRESTRequest is recorded depends on Generate Short REST Path.
-In short mode the 1st parameter is just <filename>.rest, i.e.:
+How Session.GetRESTRequest is recorded depends on Generate Short REST Path.
+In short mode, the first parameter is just <filename>.rest, i.e.:

 Session.GetRESTRequest("LibraryInformationSystem.rest", "Get_Session");